IsSasoriDev/AxeMobile/README.md

 ## ✨ Features

-- 🔧 **Firmware Flashing**: Easy firmware updates for Bitaxe and NerdAxe devices
+- 🔧 **Firmware Flashing**: Easy firmware updates for Bitaxe and NerdAxe devices - Unavailable at the moment
 - 📱 **Cross-Platform**: Web, Android, iOS, Windows, macOS, and Linux support
 - 🎨 **Modern UI**: Beautiful, responsive design with dark/light themes
 - ⚡ **Performance**: Fast and lightweight with optimized builds